 - Age and deteriorate more rapidly than normal cells

-Fuchs’ dystrophy affects both eyes and is slightly more common in women then men.
+Fuchs’ dystrophy affects both eyes and is slightly more common in women than men.
 On average, half of the family members of an affected person may carry or suffer from the condition.
 The exact cause of Fuchs’ dystrophy is unknown.
 Hereditary, hormonal and inflammatory factors probably all play a role.

 Signs and Symptoms